 Georgia 60 Day Notice to Quit

-See the Georgia Notice to Pay or Quit for the nonpayment of rent.
+See the Georgia Notice to Pay or Quit for situations involving unpaid rent.

 What Does Georgia Law Say?